April 23, 2020

 (See sections 1.6.1, 1.6.3, 2.1.6) (amended July 1998, edited July 2015)

-Notwithstanding this section of the Faculty Handbook, investigations and adjudication of alleged violations of the College’s Title IX and Violence Against Women Act (VAWA) Policy, which was approved in 2015, will be handled according to that Policy and its procedures, including in situations where suspension or termination of appointment may result if the faculty member is found responsible for violating that Policy and/or where interim measures such as suspension are appropriate.
+Notwithstanding this section of the Faculty Handbook, investigations and adjudication of alleged violations of the College’s Title IX and Intimate Partner Violence Policy, which was approved in 2015, will be handled according to that Policy and its procedures, including in situations where suspension or termination of appointment may result if the faculty member is found responsible for violating that Policy and/or where interim measures such as suspension are appropriate.
 The rights and responsibilities of accused faculty shall be as outlined in that Policy.

 The College, acting through the President, may suspend for a specific period of time or until specified conditions have been met, or terminate any appointment, limited or unlimited, prior to the expiration of its term for any of the following causes: